 With this law, the German government would like to protect small companies and online stores in particular from data protection warnings that threaten their existence.

 Web pages were increasingly searched automatically by crawlers for minimal errors, e.g. in the imprint, and warnings were sent by means of serial letters.

-It is still possible to be warned of violations of the statutory labelling and information requirements, but there is no longer any right to reimbursement.
-The possibility of contractual penalties was also restricted.
-The sanctions for small companies in simple cases were capped at EUR 1000.
-If you receive an unjustified warning, now you can claim damages as high as the legal costs that the person who issued the warning has claimed.
+Although it is still possible to be warned in the event of violations of the statutory labeling and information requirements, there is no longer any entitlement to reimbursement of costs.
+The possibility for contractual penalties was also restricted and the penalties for small companies were capped at 1000 euros for simple cases.
+If you receive an unjustified warning, you should be reimbursed for the legal costs that the person issuing the warning has also claimed.

 What to do if you have received a data protection warning?